 Park Entry Fee: The park entry fee for one car is included in your race entry fee.
 Any other family members or spectators in additional cars will need to pay the State Park fee of $5.

 Food and Aid: The official race aid station will be available every 2.5 miles as you finish each lap.
-Supplementary self-serve aid (drinks, light snacks, chairs) will be set up at the mid-point of the loop.
 We will have a wide range of typical ultra food, and we are open to your suggestions and food requests.

 There will be one transition area for the relay.
 All exchanges will need to be made in this transition area.
 Any exchanges not made in the transition area will result in a DNF for the team/

-The nice thing about a timed event is that there are no DNFs!
+The nice thing about a timed event is that there are no DNFs (unless you sign up for 100 miles and don't complete 100 miles)

-One of the things that makes this race special is that runners who achieve certain mileage milestones will also receive a special post-race award, which will be personalized and made available after the race.
-Anyone running 100 miles or more has the choice between a buckle and an apparel item (to be decided at the time of registration; default is a buckle).
+One of the things that makes this race special is that runners will receive a special post-race award, which will be personalized and made available after the race.
+Anyone running 100 miles or more has the choice between a buckle OR an apparel item (to be decided at the time of registration; default is a buckle).